To Combat the Violence Against Women

 The most commonly recognized forms of sexual abuse are incest, molestation and rape, but all forms of sexual abuse are serious.
 Sexual abuse includes demanding that you dress or act in a sexual manner and physically abusing you during sex.

 Although women are the victimized gender in most instances of domestic violence, men can suffer abuse as well.
 The National Coalition Against Domestic Violence states that in 2001, 85% of domestic violence victims were female, and 15% were male.

 Want to Know More?

 Check out any of the following links to get more information about Domestic Violence:

 How Do We Get Involved?

 As part of our National efforts to Combat Violence Against Women, Tau Chapter initiates and partakes in many philanthropy events throughout the year.
 Our philanthropy is one that truly embodies and compliments the values upon which our organization was founded and is therefore something that our sisters are genuinely passionate about.
 One of our major points of recognition on campus is our philanthropy.
 We are known for doing the Clothesline Project every October and have even been featured in the PublicAsian, an on-campus publication, for our work in Domestic Violence.

-Past and recent Tau Chapter contributions to our Philanthropy include, but are not limited to:
+Past and recent Tau Chapter contributions to our Philanthropy include (not limited to):

 Distributed information and purple ribbons in front of the Student Union